Produkt in den Warenkorb gelegt

 The positive control of the flexure/actuator assembly along with the independent fabrication of the reflective mirror segments give the Iris AO DM extraordinary stability.
 Once a set of voltages are applied to create a specific mirror profile, that profile will remain unchanged until the DM is turned off.
 In addition, the thickness of the mirror segments means the DM has a high laser damage threshold.
 Another big advantage to the design approach is that the calibration — the relationship between applied voltages and segment position — is set at the factory and remains accurate over several years.
 These features combine to make the Iris AO DM the obvious choice for many applications that can benefit from adaptive optics.

-Close-up of the Iris AO 111 Actuator Deformable Mirror (EO stock number #33-267) made of 37 hexagonal segments.
+Close-up of the Iris AO 111 Actuator Deformable Mirror (Edmund Optics stock number #33-267) made of 37 hexagonal segments.

-Figure 5: Close-up of the Iris AO 111 Actuator Deformable Mirror (EO stock number #33-267) made of 37 hexagonal segments.
+Figure 5: Close-up of the Iris AO 111 Actuator Deformable Mirror (Edmund Optics stock number #33-267) made of 37 hexagonal segments.

 War dieser Inhalt nützlich für Sie?